solhope23/ML/README.md

 ---

-## 📊 Dataset
+## 🧠 Custom Dataset

-The system uses the classic **"Buy Computer"** dataset, which includes features like:
-- Age
-- Income
-- Student
-- Credit Rating
-and the target label: `buys_computer`
+To use your own data:
+1. Replace `data/buy_computer_data.csv` with your dataset
+2. Make sure all features are **categorical** and a **target column** is clearly defined
+3. Update the loader logic in `dat.py` if needed
+4. Restart the app (or rebuild container if using Docker)

 ---

 ## ✅ Features

-- Clean modular design
+- Works with any categorical tabular data
-- Model is trained at startup
+- Model trained on startup
-- FastAPI backend with HTML form
+- FastAPI backend with interactive HTML form
 - Dockerized for easy deployment
-- Uses Laplace smoothing for Naive Bayes
+- Laplace smoothing in Naive Bayes

 ---